 B3 – The Kids Carnival Area

 This is a hidden gem, but has shrunk a little over the years due to development.
-But it’s still a great place to visit with kids aged between 3 and 8!
+It’s still a great place to visit with kids aged between 3 and 8!

 The Fun House is a favourite in our house and offers a bulk ticket deal.
 Just go with the bulk deal, your kids are likely to ask you to go on it again.